 The Student Government Association office is located in the Student Center.
-The SGA Constitution can be found at www.hagerstowncc.edu/docs/sga-constitution.
+The SGA Constitution can be found at www.hagerstowncc.edu/docs/sga-constitution

-SGA elections will take place in September.
+SGA elections will take place in Septemeber.
+Apply online to be an officer or senator

 Shared Governance and Decision-Making